sdanderson/linux-interview/README.md

 * What are Iptables?
 * Which privilege is required to operate iptables?
 * How to find all the regular files in a directory  ?
+* What is LVM?
+* Which command is used to extend a logical volume?
+* Tell me the steps to remove the swap file?
+* What is the role of /etc/resolv.conf file?
+* What daemon is responsible for tracking events on your system?

 ## Hard Linux Questions: